shl152/cs445-rec2/README.md

 ## Conclusion

-In this lab, you wrote client code using the ADT Bag to solve the LCS problem.
-Writing client code is a crucial skill in Data Structures.
+In this exercise, you wrote client code using the ADT Bag to solve the LCS problem.
+Writing client code is a crucial skill in Algorithms and Data Structures 1 (and moving forward in your programming career).
 Throughout the term, you should take the time to practice writing code that uses the data structures presented, to improve your skills in solving problems using the (often limited set of) operations available to you.